About The Shelley Gautier Para-Sport Foundation

 We believe in the benefits of recreational sports to get people active and improve health and fitness while having fun.

-- To involve the community by providing free para-sport activities to people with disabilities.
+- To involve the community by providing free para-cycling activities to people living with disabilities.

-- Focused on improving the lives of people with disabilities through recreational sports activities.
+- Focused on improving the lives of people living with disabilities through recreational sports activities.

 Persons with Disabilities